redux69/notes/README.md

 # notes
-a repository for notes made by me
+a repository for a notes applicationmade by me